-The Eisenhower Campus Center [ECC] houses an auditorium/gymnasium which seats up to 2,200 for Chapel services, The Campus Store and Textbook Express, student mailboxes and Post Office, a 750 seat dining room, a private dining room, the Falcon snack shop, locker rooms, and administrative offices.
-The EpiCenter provides information on off-campus study opportunities, and the Career Center guides students in the selection of a career and search for employment.
+The Eisenhower Campus Center [ECC] houses an auditorium/gymnasium which seats up to 2,200 for Chapel services, The Campus Store and Textbook Express, student mailboxes and Post Office, a 750 seat dining room, a private dining room, the Falcon snack shop, locker rooms, the Alumni Office, and administrative offices.
+The Career Center, also located in the Eisenhower Campus Center, guides students in the selection of a career and search for employment.